0xYYY/builder-specs/specs/builder.md

 * Builder API messages, e.g. validator registration and signed builder bid, which should compute the signing root using [`compute_signing_root`][compute-root] with domain given by `compute_domain(DOMAIN_APPLICATION_BUILDER, fork_version=None, genesis_validators_root=None)`.

-As `compute_signing_root` takes `SSZObject` as input, client software should convert in-protocol messages to their SSZ representation to compute the signing root and Builder API messages to the SSZ representations defined [above](#containers).
+As `compute_signing_root` takes `SSZObject` as input, client softwares should convert in-protocol messages to their SSZ representations to compute the signing root and Builder API messages to the SSZ representations defined [above](#containers).